chrisruffalo/taverna/README.md

 ## Running Taverna
 Each release of `taverna` provides an executable Java JAR file and binaries for windows, linux, and macOS (arm64).
-To execute `taverna` download the appropriate executable for your platform and execute it as a command on your path.
-For conformity this documentation assumes you are using the executable JAR but every binary accepts the same inputs and works the same way.
+To execute `taverna` download the appropriate executable for the target platform and execute it as a command.
+For conformity this documentation uses the executable JAR but every binary accepts the same inputs and works the same way.
 The artifact name for the Java JAR will be `taverna-${release version}-executable.jar` and is presented as `taverna.jar` for succinctness.

-A container image is also provided at `https://hub.docker.com/r/chrisruffalo/taverna` and can be run similarly to the executable commands in your container runtime of choice.
+A container image is also provided at `https://hub.docker.com/r/chrisruffalo/taverna` and can be run similarly to the executable commands the chosen container runtime.
 ```shell
 []$ podman run docker.io/chrisruffalo/taverna:1.1 --version
 taverna - 1.1
 ```
-Checksums for each build are provided by the
+Checksums for each build are provided by the build system.

 Artifact signature attestations are also provided with each build.
-In order to verify an artifact you will need the `gh` command from [GitHub](https://github.com/cli/cli/releases), the `attestation.json` file from the release, and the release artifact itself.
+In order to verify an artifact the `gh` command from [GitHub](https://github.com/cli/cli/releases) is required along with the `attestation.json` file from the release and the release artifact itself.
+The checksum.txt file is also attested to verify the provenance of that file.
 ```shell
 # for release 1.1 linux-amd64 build
 gh attestation verify -R chrisruffalo/taverna -b attestation.json taverna-1.1-linux-amd64
 ```
-Or for a target image:
+For a target image the process is similar but requires a login to GitHub first.
 ```shell
 gh auth login
 gh attestation verify -R chrisruffalo/taverna oci://docker.io/chrisruffalo/taverna:1.1
 ```
 The main difference between this and a checksum file or image digest is that this proves that the file came from the GitHub build system and was not replaced (along with the checksum file) for malicious purposes.
+Some of this may sound like overkill but this release

 ## Usage and Examples